gperrin12/PUI2016_gtp232/HW6_gtp232/README.md

 ##Assignment 1
-I was assisted with the work on Assignment 1 by Ben Miller.
+I was assisted with the work on Assignment 1 by Ben Miller and Avi.

 ##Assignment 2
 I continued to work with Ben Miller on Assignment 2.
 Our joint Authorea article is linked below.